 The wheel lift is now lifted a little more, allowing the removal of the center stands, then lowered again so the container/trailer is level.
 The operator moves the wheel lift in or out to the desired towing position, he puts the straps on to secure the front of the dollies to the container, he attaches the lights and “Over Size Load” banner and hooks up the brakes.
 It is now ready to tow!

-At Boxhub, you can find the right container for whatever need you have and we can even take care of delivery to your site.
-We have agreements with the leading container owners, so check out www.boxhub.co and get in touch with us to discuss the possibilities.
+At BoxHub, you can find the right container for whatever need you have and we can even take care of delivery to your site.
+We have agreements with the leading container owners, so check out www.boxhub.co and get in touch with us to discuss all possibilities.